JLee2021/pwa-prototype/README.md

 <br>

-This application, named _AtlasDataEntry_, will allow the user to sign into the application. create or modify a fishing trip, and record basic catch data (species name, code, and disposition).
+This application, named _AtlasDataEntry_, will allow the user to sign into the application. create a fishing trip, and record basic catch data (species name, code, and disposition).
 See requirements and mockups below.

 ### Type: Progressive Web Application